prasad-marne/personal/RESUME.md

 • Created a system that is being used by various products across multiple teams.
 API Gateway Automation Project:
 • Develop automated system to register API’s on Kong API Gateway from API documentation
-• Reduces cost of manual registration and maintenance of API’s on Kong API gateway Integration Testing library:
+• Reduces cost of manual registration and maintenance of API’s on Kong API gateway Integration Testing library
 • Develop an Integration testing library on top of Spock Testing Framework.
 Run test based on created scenarios

 ### Newsify, Pune